 A: Omega has always been aspirational.
 That isn’t something new.
 But it’s important for us to establish a relationship with customers at a young age.
 These people are savvy.
 They are from the internet generation, where they have instant ac- cess to information, blogs, reviews, photos, videos and opinions.
 They know what’s true and what’s just “marketing.”
 So we need to establish genuine trust and love for our products right now.
 Maybe they can’t purchase an Omega straight out of college, but they can develop a respect that will stay with them.
 Then one day, when the time is right, they can own the watch they’ve always wanted.
 Also don’t forget, with all the technological improvements we’ve made in recent years, the average price of an Omega is still an incredible asset.

-Q: You’ve been with Omega for nearly twenty-five years — how would you describe the enduring appeal of the brand?
+Q: You’ve been with Omega for around twenty-five years — how would you describe the enduring appeal of the brand?
 What is it that makes a buyer walk into your boutique instead of the one next door?

 A: I think it’s very important to talk about our brand as a genuine brand — there’s a lot of substance, and of course, great values.
 An Omega is an achiever’s watch, one you wear with pride.
 Not only for superficial reasons, but also because of the aspirational value of it.
 There’s a lot of history, like the moon exploration, like James Bond, and now of course the Olympic Games.
 This brand that I’m wearing with pride, I wear it not only (for these reasons) but because I truly want to have it, and it’s the official timekeeper since 1932 of the Olympic Games, the biggest sporting event in the world.